daly-h/daly-h.github.io/sustainableenergy.md

 - Apply knowledge of energy to quantify impacts on energy trends
 - Compare renewable energy environmental impacts with fossil fuels.
 - Explain different facets of security of energy supply.

+#### Lectures
+I am posting recorded lectures for the Autumn 2020 module on YouTube at this [Channel](https://www.youtube.com/playlist?list=PLxTFLzYie40pndQG7QBVczKNZST3dGenQ).